 - Standard practices and protocols: It’s important that all facets of patient care have standard practices in place.

-- Identifying bottlenecks: Understanding where constraints and demands on resource are and how to avoid unnecessary risk during transitions in care.
+- Identifying bottlenecks: Understanding where constraints and demands on resources are and how to avoid unnecessary risk during transitions in care.

 - Identifying risk factors and comorbidities in patients: How to plan effectively for follow up management, predicting patient needs, allocating resources most effectively.